Isa Alptekin: Biography

 He was born in 1901 in Yengisar County, Kashgar, Qing dynasty.
 Aliptekin began his political career working as a translator and interpreter at the Chinese consulate in Andijan from 1926 to 1928.
 While working in Andijan, Alptekin met with Uyghur merchants who sought his counsel on whether to agree with Soviet plans to arm Uyghurs and liberate East Turkistan from Chinese control.
 Alptekin immediately notified the Chinese consul of the plot.
-In 1928, Aliptekin was praised for his work and tasked with escorting a Chinese diplomat that had fallen very ill to (Peking).
+In 1928, Aliptekin was praised for his work and tasked with escorting a Chinese diplomat who had fallen very ill (Peking).
 In the fall of 1928, Alptekin was posted to Tashkent where he worked as a lackey, interpreter, and translator for the Chinese consul until May 1932.
 In 1932, Alptekin was sent to Nanjing and was appointed as an advisor in the Republic of China's Defense Ministry's Border Affairs Department.

 Alptekin opposed the First East Turkestan Republic which existed in Kashgar from November 12, 1933 to April 16, 1934.
 In Nanjing, under the direction of the Chinese government, Alptekin's "Chini Turkistan Avazi" journal accused the British government of organizing a revolt in East Turkistan in a bid to seize it.
-Initially, the republic was named the "Turkish Islamic Republic of East Turkestan" (TIRET), representing the multi-national staff of its government, which included Uyghurs, Kazakhs, and Kyrgyz; its anti-Hui, anti-Han, and anti-communist policies, declared in its declaration of independence and basic Islamic principles, were also declared in its constitution.
+Initially, the republic was named the "Turkic Islamic Republic of East Turkestan" (TIRET), representing the multi-national staff of its government, which included Uyghurs, Kazakhs, and Kyrgyz.
+Its anti-Hui, anti-Han, and anti-communist policies were declared in its declaration of independence, its basic Islamic principles, and its constitution.
 On September 18, 1936, Aliptekin was "elected" as a member of the Chinese National Assembly (Legislative Yuan).

 He stayed in Nanjing and then fled to Chongqing with the Chinese government when the Empire of Japan invaded.
 He lived there along with several other Uyghurs such as Masud Sabri.
 In order to gain sympathy for the Chinese War against Japan, the countries of Egypt, Syria, and Turkey were visited by Hui Muslim Ma Fuliang (馬賦良) and Uyghur Muslim Isa Yusuf Alptekin in 1939.
 They contacted Muhammad Amin Bughra when they also went to Afghanistan in 1940, asking him to come to Chongqing, the capital of the Kuomintang regime.
 The Kuomintang arranged for Bughra's release after the British had arrested Bughra for spying.
 Kuomintang Muslim publications used Isa and Bughra as editors.

 The bombardment of Chinese Muslims by the warplanes of the Japanese was reported in the newspapers of Syria.
 Afghanistan, Iran, Iraq, Syria, and Lebanon were all toured by the delegation.
 The Foreign Minister, Prime Minister, and President of Turkey met with the Chinese Muslim delegation after they came via Egypt in May 1939.
 Gandhi and Jinnah met with the Hui Ma Fuliang and Uyghur Isa Alptekin as they denounced Japan.